bluekvirus/Stage.js/HOWTO.md

     e - //the click event
 }
 ```

+^^^callout callout-primary
-**Note**: You can *NOT* change sub-node array key to be other than 'children' at the moment.
+**Note:** You can *NOT* change sub-node array key to be other than 'children' at the moment.
 Other than the 'children' field, any named field can appear in the data as node properties.
 Add the names into the node template to display them.
+^^^

 The default node template is like this:
 ```